tthorntone/AdNauseam-Wiki/Privacy-stuff.md

 `||gravatar.com^$third-party`

-I don't know if, and how much this breaks things.
-But for now I am happy to not have my browsing habits disclosed to gravatar.com.
-I can live without these cute thumbnails.
+It's unclear if, and how much this breaks things.
+But will prevent your browsing habits to be disclosed to gravatar.com.
+We can live without these cute thumbnails, can't we?

 But this applies to any domain which is ubiquitous enough, `gravatar.com` is just one example among so many.

-To deal with this easily, I find [HTTP Switchboard](https://github.com/gorhill/httpswitchboard) to be the best tool, as to blacklist a ubiquitous domain with 100% certainty is simply a matter of point and click.
+To deal with this easily, [HTTP Switchboard](https://github.com/gorhill/httpswitchboard) is the best tool, as to blacklist a ubiquitous domain with 100% certainty is simply a matter of point and click.